-Applying PCA to the 32 identified topics resulted in five overarching factors (see Table 3): treatment type, socioeconomic/demographic characteristics, personal reasons for treatment choice, psychology of treatment decision experience, and level of involvement in the decision-making process, based on the five highest eigenvalues that were generated from the PCA.
 Associated with the highest eigenvalue (see Table 3 for values), the PCA grouped the LPC treatment type (including surgery and radiation therapy) as an overarching factor.
 Interestingly, LPC treatment type also emerged as the most frequently mentioned topic in the word cloud.
 Therefore, both methodologies complement each other and show "treatment type" as a frequently studied LPC treatment decision-making factor in the literature.

-Associated with the second highest eigenvalue, the PCA grouped age, income, race, insurance coverage and location where they live as another overarching factor.
+Associated with the second highest eigenvalue, the PCA grouped age, income, race, insurance coverage, and location where patients live as another overarching factor.
 These socioeconomic/demographic characteristics pertain to patient-level information.
-From the word cloud, topics including "age", "African American", "Caucasian", "education", and "demographic" emerged, which are complimentary to the identified socioeconomic/demographic characteristics.
+From the word cloud (Fig. 2), topics including "age," "African-American," "Caucasian," "education," and

+"demographic" emerged, which are complimentary to the identified socioeconomic/demographic characteristics.

 Similarly, regarding the third highest eigenvalue, the PCA grouped six different reasons for treatment choice as a third overarching factor (see Table 3 for the list of topics under this factor).
 These reasons pertain to patient-level reasons for choosing or avoiding a treatment option.
-Based on the word cloud, topics including "side effects", "time", "aid", "months", and "personal" emerged, which are complimentary to this identified key factor.
+Based on the word cloud (Fig. 2), topics including "side effects," "time," "aid," "months," and "personal" emerged, which are complimentary to this identified key factor.

 With respect to the fourth highest eigenvalue, the PCA grouped factors pertaining to patients' psychological experiences during the LPC treatment decision-making process (before and after the decision) as a fourth overarching factor.
 The topics within this factor include uncertainty faced by patients before the treatment or regret/satisfaction of the decision after the treatment (see Table 3 for other topics within this factor).
-The list of words including "regret", "satisfaction", "conflict", "quality-of-life", "uncertainty", "determined", and "impact" in the word cloud are related to the psychology of treatment decision experience.
+The list of words, including "regret," "satisfaction," "conflict," "quality of life," "uncertainty," "determined," and "impact," in the word cloud (Fig. 2) are related to the psychology of treatment decision experience.

-Lastly, the PCA grouped the topics associated with the level of involvement for patients, their families, friends and the healthcare providers as a fifth overarching factor.
-There were several topics within the word cloud strongly suggestive of the topics associated with the roles in LPC treatment decision-making process, including "influence", "physician", "urologist", "partners", "considered", "consultation", "role", "knowledge", "control", "support" and "involvement".
+Lastly, the PCA grouped the topics associated with the level of involvement for patients, their families, friends, and the healthcare providers as a fifth overarching factor.
+There were several topics within the word cloud (Fig. 2) strongly suggestive of the topics associated with the roles in LPC treatment decision-making process, including "influence," "physician," "urologist," "partners," "considered," "consultation," "role," "knowledge," "control," "support," and "involvement."